 13. Climb the Nohoch Mul in Coba

-Once you have had your fill of the best things to do in Tulum Mexico, try travelling to the nearby towns to maximize your stay.
+Once you have had your fill of the best things to do in Tulum Mexico, try traveling to the nearby towns to maximize your stay.

 Surely there are many Tulum tours that will take you to Coba Road from Tulum.
 It’s about 40 minutes away so it’s an easy trip to squeeze in.